Ray-Aldred/Woke-Tweets/README.md

 - Platform: Twitter/X
 - Date range: November 9-11, 2024

-## License and Terms of Use

-Users of this dataset must comply with:
-- Twitter/X's Terms of Service
-- Twitter/X's Developer Agreement and Policy
-- Applicable data protection and privacy laws (GDPR, CCPA, etc.)

 ## Version History

 - **v1.0** (2024-11-11): Initial collection of 3,000 tweets